Your questions on the Mobile Alarm.

 How to test your mobile alarm with 000

-The pendant has a built-in fall detection feature that will detect a more violent fall – the kind of fall more likely to result in unconsciousness.
+The pendant has a built-in fall detection feature that is designed to detect unbroken falls or the kind of fall more likely to result in unconsciousness.
 It measures the impact, angle and speed of a fall in order to ascertain if a fall has probably occurred.
-When it detects a fall the pendant will announce in a loud, clear voice “Fall has been detected, click the SOS button to cancel the fall alert sequence”.
+When it detects a fall the pendant will announce in a loud, clear voice “Fall has been detected, click the SOS/Heart button to cancel the fall alert sequence”.
 This will be repeated twice before sending out ‘fall down alert’ text messages to the programmed emergency contacts and the alarm will then start calling them.
-Fall detection technology is not perfect and false alarms can take place.
-Every fall is different.
-It can be turned off by sending a simple text command to the pendant from a mobile phone or the fall detection can be made less or more sensitive.
+Fall detection technology is not perfect and false alarms can occur, however, the wearer will be given the chance to cancel the fall alert if it is a false alarm.
+Fall detection can be turned off by sending a simple text command to the pendant from a mobile phone or the fall detection can be made less or more sensitive by the user.
+The LiveLife Alarm cannot detect every fall, as every fall is different.
+For example, It may not be activated automatically if someones fall is blocked by an object, they brace themselves as they fall or perhaps if they slump or roll to the floor.
+If you are conscious and able to, it is recommended to press the personal alarm manually, with one short, sharp press.
+In your user manual you will find instructions on how to increase or decrease the sensitivity of the fall detection on your LiveLife Alarm.
+You can read more about how fall detection works by clicking here.

 Watch this short video that explains how fall detection works.

-Also anyone knowing the mobile phone number of the pendant can send a simple, location command via text message to it and it will send a reply text automatically showing its location on Google Maps using the in-built GPS.
+Also anyone knowing the mobile phone number of the pendant can send a simple, location command via text message to it and it will send a reply text automatically showing its location on Google Maps using one of the inbuilt location methods.

 How to locate the wearer of the mobile alarm with GPS

 The pendant contains a speaker that has clear, loud and high quality sound.
 When a help call is made and then answered the wearer will hear the other person and be able to talk to them like on a normal mobile phone call.
-As a default the volume is turned up to full on the pendant.
 The volume can be adjusted by clicking the up and down volume buttons on the side of the 4GX Live Life Alarm.

 Recharging the LiveLife Mobile Alarm.

-When the battery in the alarm drops to 20% (after 5-6 days depending on use) a voice from the alarm will announce “Your battery is low.
+When the battery in the alarm drops to 20% (after 4-5 days depending on use) a voice from the alarm will announce “Your battery is low.
 Please recharge your battery”.
-To recharge the pendant you just pop it into the charging station for 2-25 minutes.
+To recharge the pendant you just pop it into the charging station until the red light on the side of the alarm stays steady red.
 A voice from the alarm will announce “Your mobile alarm is charging”.
-If the wearer forgets to put the alarm onto charge or hasn’t heard the smart voice low battery warning, then by default the alarm will send a “low battery” warning text message to the nominated contact which is usually contact number 1.
+If the wearer forgets to put the alarm onto charge or hasn’t heard the smart voice low battery warning, then by default the alarm will send a “low battery” warning text message to the nominated contact which is usually contact number 1, when the battery drops to 10%.
 Many people keep the charging station plugged in somewhere in the home.
-The battery should last 5-6 days if used normally and around 24-48 hours if worn continually away from the home.
+The battery should last 4-5 days if used normally and around 24-48 hours if worn continually away from the home.
 It uses more power when being worn away from the home than when within range of the Bluetooth charging station.
-This is because as the wearer moves around outdoors, the built in motion-detector attempts regularly to update it’s position with the GPS satellites.
+This is because as the wearer moves around outdoors, the built in motion-detector attempts regularly to update it’s position with the GPS satellites, which uses more power.
+If you’re wondering how much charge is in your pendant you can pick it up and click the bottom side button.
+The red light will flash once for every 20% of charge.
+So 3 flashes will mean the battery is between 40% to 60%.
+4 flashes would mean 60% to 80% charge.
+And so on.
+You can also text the word “battery” (without the apostrophes) to the phone number of your Live Life Alarm and it will reply with the current level of battery charge.

 How to charge your mobile alarm